-While oysters are one of the most delicious bivalves around, they are, more importantly, the unsung heroes of the Gulf of Mexico.
-They play a vital role in protecting our shorelines and the health of our oceans, and contribute tremendously to the economic vitality of the five states whose future is intertwined with that of the Gulf: Texas, Louisiana, Mississippi, Alabama and Florida.
-That’s why in the spring of 2013, The Nature Conservancy will be working to restore Half Moon Reef, a once-massive underwater oyster colony in the heart of Matagorda Bay, which is one of the most productive fisheries for blue crabs, oysters and shrimp in Texas.
+Oysters are, without question, the unsung heroes of the Gulf of Mexico.
+They play a vital role in protecting the health of our oceans and contribute tremendously to the economic vitality of the five states whose futures are intertwined with the Gulf: Texas, Louisiana, Mississippi, Alabama and Florida.

 That’s why The Nature Conservancy has made oyster reef restoration a cornerstone of our efforts to protect and restore the Gulf Coast.
 Our most exciting project to date is the successful restoration of Half Moon Reef, an underwater oyster colony in the heart of Texas’ Matagorda Bay.
 Completed in 2014, the 54-acre Half Moon Reef stands as one of the largest restoration projects around the country, said Boze Hancock, research scientist for the Conservancy’s Global Marine Team.

 It is sub-tidal (fully submerged underwater) and designed to maximize structural complexity.
 A more diverse structural habitat leads to differently sized niches, which attract not only oysters, but a variety of fish, shellfish, small invertebrates and sea turtles; that, in turn, ensures a healthy, thriving Gulf ecosystem.

 “There aren’t many other projects, within [the Conservancy] or otherwise, that are at the scale of Half Moon Reef.
 This is a really exciting trajectory in oyster reef restoration,” Hancock said.